Asking for a promotion is an extremely stressful moment in your career.

 I call this “front-loading the work.”

-Here are some examples of front-loading the work you can try (I cover even more of these preparation tips and other advanced career strategies in my Dream Job program):
+Here are some examples of front-loading the work you can try (I cover even more of these preparation tips and other advanced career strategies in my Find Your Dream Job program):

-- Doing amazing work for at least 3-6 months, with written praise collected from your coworkers and your own boss.
+- Doing amazing work for at least three to six months, with written praise collected from your coworkers and your own boss.

-- Creating a 5-page document of proof of performance, showing all the ways you’ve added value above and beyond your job’s requirements.
+- Creating a five-page document of proof of performance, showing all the ways you’ve added value above and beyond your job’s requirements.

 - Practicing with another skilled negotiator, recording that on video, preparing for every contingency and objection that your boss might have.